 We collect personal information for the purposes of:

-- administering and managing those services;
+- Administering and managing those services.

-- conducting research and developing our services;
+- Conducting research and developing its services.

 We may also collect your personal information for the purposes of direct marketing and managing our relationship with you.
 From time to time we may offer you other products and services.